dstrbtd/DistributedTraining/README.md

     --axon.port <an open port to serve the bt axon on>
     --dht.port <another open port to serve the dht axon on>
     --dht.ip <your device ip address>
-    --neuron.local_model_name <a unique hf public repo id you can push models to>
 ```
 ---